 One of 171 All-Steinway Schools in the world

-On April 2015, Lipscomb University achieved internationally respected “All-Steinway” status and now provides its students only Steinway pianos for lessons, practicing and performing, moving to the higher level of musicianship this superb instrument provides and demands.
+In April 2015, Lipscomb University achieved the internationally respected “All-Steinway” status and now provides its students with all Steinway pianos for lessons, practicing and performing, accelerating the students to a higher level of musicianship that these superb instruments provide and demand.

 The All-Steinway School designation is awarded by Steinway & Sons to universities, conservatories and other schools of distinction.
-Lipscomb joined more than 170 institutions around the world having earned this designation as of 2015.
+Lipscomb University joined more than 170 institutions around the world who have earned this designation as of 2015.
 The school worked for eight years, phasing out non-Steinway pianos and raising funds, to achieve the designation.

 A 2013 Steinway & Sons study showed that music educators believe that an All-Steinway designation reflects a higher degree of quality in music education at the partnering institutions.

 2007 — Jerome Reed, Patricia and Rodes Hart Professor of Piano, led a trip to New York City to select a nine-foot Steinway concert grand piano for Ward Hall, which had just undergone a major renovation.

 Oct.
 2007 — Lipscomb’s first Steinway was dedicated at a concert featuring pianist Frederic Chiu.

 2010 — Lipscomb added a second nine-foot Steinway concert grand as part of the renovation of Collins Alumni Auditorium.

 Dec, 2011 — A third Steinway grand was purchased for piano majors to use as a practice instrument.